Home » Recipes » Candy » Peanut Butter Meltaway Fudge

 Directions

 • In a 4-quart saucepan, combine sugar, evaporated milk, butter, corn syrup, and vinegar.
 Cook over medium heat, stirring constantly, until mixture comes to full rolling boil; boil and stir 5 minutes.
 Remove from heat.
 Add peanut butter and marshmallow creme; stir until smooth.
+If using, stir in peanuts.
 Spread into ungreased 13x9x2-inch pan; cool completely.
 Cut into 1-inch squares.
 Store in tightly covered container at room temperature.

 Tags